mikaelhg/broken-docker-jdk9-cacerts/README.md

 # Ubuntu 18.04, Debian - broken Java `cacerts` file

-Ubuntu 18.04 and Debian Java 9, 10 and 11 `cacerts` file is now `pkcs12` format, and requires a password.
+Ubuntu 18.04 and Debian Java 9, 10 and 11 `cacerts` file is now in the `pkcs12` format, and requires a password to open.

-It used to be in the `jks` format, which worked fine with an empty password.
+It used to be in the `jks` format, which worked fine with an default ("changeit") and empty passwords.

+(CA certificates are public information, and only very very rarely would they need to be secret, for a very specific business need you would be aware of.)

 Java programs which need to use JDK's SSL functionality have to access the `cacerts` file, and the only way to get the decryption password to the JVM is by using the